contact us

 How to choose the right property marketing for you

-How much you spend will depend on the type of property and your target audience.
+How much you spend will depend on the type of property, your target audience and your budget.
 Bigger isn’t always better.
-If your advertising strategy isn’t focussed on the right people, it doesn’t matter how much exposure it gets.
+If your advertising strategy isn’t focused on the right people, it doesn’t matter how much exposure it gets.

 On the other hand, you don’t want to skimp on marketing and limit your pool of potential buyers.

 There are other considerations as well.
 If you’re selling a rural spread, for example, you’ll need drone photography to show the land.
-Drones are also useful for vacant blocks of land, or to highlight an amazing view.
+Drones are also useful for vacant blocks of land, or to highlight an amazing view or great location.

 3. Legal and bank fees